 Fascinating literature, art and films have been produced by the Jews living in Russia and the territories of East and Central Europe.
-The course will discuss these works, sometimes written in Yiddish but deeply steeped in Russian Tradition (Tevve the Dairman by Sholem Alechem) and watch the films based on them (Fiddler on the Roof).
+The course will discuss these works, sometimes written in Yiddish but deeply steeped in Russian Tradition (Tevye the Dairman by Sholem Alechem) and watch the films based on them (Fiddler on the Roof).
 Paintings by Marc Chagall will be discussed, as well as philosophy by Lev Shestov, writings by Ilya Ehrenburg, Lydia Ginsburg, Osip Mandelstham or Yosef Brodsky, or the chess player Garry Kasparov and his recent politics.
-Films by Serguei Eisenstein and Dziga Vertov (Kaufman) will be screened and discussed as well as the politics of Lev Trotsky or Boris Nemtsov.
+Films by Serguei Eisenstein and Dziga Vertov (Kaufman) will be screened and discussed as well as the politics of Lev Trotsky.
 Other figures from East and Central Europe may include the works of Franz Kafka, Paul Celan, or Danilo Kish.
 The class will be held in the form of a seminar with active student participation, presentations and class discussions.
 The discussions and presentation will form 50% of the grade, attendance 20% and one final paper 30%.
 No final exam.
-All readings in English.
-The exact reading will be provided for each class by the instructor over a listserve.
+All readings in English and provided by the instructor electronically.
 The goals: the students will be introduced to the cultural, political and historical conditions of Russian Jews, their life and tradition, and learn to assess and think critically about the major works of literature, film, works of art, politics and philosophy written by the Jews of Russia, the Soviet Union and the post-Soviet period and emigration to Israel.

-Week one
+Week one, Jan.
+10